 Probably the most crucial stage of the process is Risk Identification.
 By identifying a software testing risk, we lay down the foundation for the next steps.
 Identification is essential for a solution.

-We have already looked at different types of risks associated with software testing process.
+We have already looked at different types of risks associated with the software testing process.
 Risk Identification is lead by QA department heads in brainstorming and recognition sessions.

-The main motive of brainstorming sessions and meetings for risks identification is to prepare a list of all the risks in software.
+The main motive of brainstorming sessions and meetings for risk identification is to prepare a list of all the risks in software.
 These risks are not yet classified according to their impact on software quality and experience.

-Preparation of a detailed list requires the joint effort of all the testing members.
+The preparation of a detailed list requires the joint effort of all the testing members.
 It is ideal to have many minds working together on risk identification.
 Testers with firsthand experience in software can contribute most towards software testing risk identification.
 There are six identification techniques commonly used in the software development industry.

 As mentioned, brainstorming sessions are a good option for risk identification and list preparations.
 Brainstorming sessions are useful in knowing the ideas of all participants.
 A productive brainstorming session should be short and precise.